Karthickgreets99/ai-ml-daily-news/README.md

-# Daily AI/ML Activity Bot
+# Daily AI/ML Readings update

 This repository is updated automatically once a day with a small, genuine AI/ML learning note.